viktorcicd/DevOps_online_Lviv_2021Q4/m7/task7.1/readme.md

 Create a data backup script that takes the following data as parameters:
 1. Path to the syncing directory.
+2. The path to the directory where the copies of the files will be stored.

 ```
 myfunc(){